 The B2B portal has been designed to cater for the needs of our high volume users.
 B2B facilitates the direct exchange of transactions between your IT systems and our own, and provides immediate acknowledgement and validation reports.

 Fees and charges

-Most online requests require payment using a Visa or MasterCard at the time of the transaction.
+Most online requests require payment using a Visa, MasterCard or American Express (AMEX) at the time of the transaction.
 To get an idea of the fee you are required to pay, visit the schedules for patents fees, trade marks fees, designs fees or plant breeder's rights fees.
 The International trade mark fee calculator is also available to international applications.

 Cheque or money orders can be mailed to our postal address.
 Both personal and bank cheques are accepted and must be marked 'not negotiable' and are subject to a five day clearance.